 Which Water is Best for You?
 Spring, Mineral, or Distilled?

-Water is life.
 The human body is comprised of 65% water and it cannot survive without it for any great length of time.
-It needs to be imbibed several times a day in order to stay healthy.
+Water needs to be absorbed several times a day in order to stay healthy.
 While the body can go 3 weeks without food, it cannot go more than 3 days without water.

 No beating around the bush here.
 Without a doubt, spring water is the winner.
 It is considered the best water to drink, providing vital nutrients as it moves through the body.